‘To be pregnant is to be vitally alive, thoroughly woman, and undoubtedly inhabited’. Anne Buchanan & Debra Klingsporn

 For most women, pregnancy is a magical and special time.
 However, for some mums-to-be, physical challenges can arise that cause her to feel uncomfortable and ill.
 Pregnancy-related symptoms can dramatically affect the quality of life of a pregnant woman, sometimes to the point of anxiety or depression, because there are very few options available that are effective and still safe for mum and baby.

-Acupuncture: safe and non-invasive during pregnancy.
-Acupuncture has been found to be a natural and safe way to treat a number of pregnancy-related symptoms, such as Sciatica, Cramps, Threatened miscarriage, Nausea and vomiting, Carpal tunnel syndrome, Back pain, Fatigue and exhaustion, Insomnia, Anxiety and depression, Anaemia, Constipation, Vaginal discharge, Heartburn, Itching, Oedema, Sinusitis, Haemorrhoids and more.
+Acupuncture: natural and non-invasive during pregnancy.
+Acupuncture has been found to be a natural and non-invasive way to treat a number of pregnancy-related symptoms, such as Sciatica, Cramps, Threatened miscarriage, Nausea and vomiting, Carpal tunnel syndrome, Back pain, Fatigue and exhaustion, Insomnia, Anxiety and depression, Anaemia, Constipation, Vaginal discharge, Heartburn, Itching, Oedema, Sinusitis, Haemorrhoids and more.

 How does Acupuncture help?
 Acupuncture helps to reduce stress, regulate hormones, block pain receptors, improve blood flow and maintain homeostasis.

 Breech and posterior positions.
 It is always daunting to hear that your baby is breech in the last couple of months of pregnancy, especially if you are hoping for a natural birth.
 Research has shown that Acupuncture (more specifically moxibustion) is a safe and effective way to turn a malpositioned foetus.
 An Italian study of 260 women experiencing their first pregnancy found that 75% of those treated with acupuncture had their babies turn, in comparison to 47% in those with no treatment.
 In a similar Chinese study, 81% of the babies turned with acupuncture, compared to 49% in the control group with no treatment.